3 fears you need to overcome if you want to raise more money

 I’m writing to you from a nest of blankets, with a super sized box of tissues by my side.

-Almost everyone I know is kicking off 2020 by getting sick - including me!
+Almost everyone I know is kicking off this year by getting sick - including me!

 This morning, I realized that something interesting happens when I’m feeling under the weather - my lizard brain kicks into overdrive.